The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Diagram of the main layers of the Earth's atmosphere

-In between each of these main five layers are transitional zones called "pauses" where changes in air temperature, composition and density occur.
+In between each of these main five layers are transition zones called "pauses" where changes in air temperature, composition and density occur.
 Together with pauses, the Earth's atmosphere includes a total of 9 layers.

-Troposphere: where the weather happens
+Troposphere: where weather occurs

-Stratosphere: home of ozone
+Stratosphere: home of the ozone

 Mesosphere: middle atmosphere